Table of Contents (click to expand)

 4. Lower costs

-It’s very expensive to transfer funds by suing other banks/forums and is very pricey since they can have big fees for each transaction.
+It’s costly to transfer funds by suing other banks/forums and is very pricey since they can have big fees for each transaction.
 There’s also the fact that companies that process credit cards charge high fees.

 However, the situation is different with cryptocurrency.
 That’s because the costs are very low or there are no costs at all.
 In the case of credit/debit cards, the seller pays the fees.
 However, in the case of crypto-currencies, the buyer pays a small fee.